 What's in your cerebrospinal fluid can help your doctor identify or rule out various diseases.

-- If you have high levels of a substance called immunoglobulin, which your body uses to fight disease, or other things related to your nerve cells, that could point to multiple sclerosis.
+- If you have high levels of a substance called immunoglobulin, which your body uses to fight disease, or other things related to your nerve cells, that could point to multiple sclerosis or another autoimmune disorder.

 - If your doctor thinks you have Alzheimer's disease or another kind of dementia, certain types of proteins linked to the disease may be in the fluid.